Latest News

 Binance is now on a collision course with European regulators.
 The company only has a week to obtain a license before the current permit to operate in Europe expires.
 This would force it to shut down its EU operations.

-Binance, according to two people familiar with the process, has met with regulators in Ireland and Greece.
-However, they have encountered resistance.
+Binance, according to two people familiar with the process, has met with regulators from Ireland and Greece.
+However they have not been able to reach an agreement.

-The regulators in all three countries either declined to comment or didn't respond.
+The regulators in all three countries refused to comment or didn't respond.

 The letters sent to regulators show how one of the largest crypto companies in the world has struggled with regulatory resistance and obtaining an EU license.

-Lynch, when asked about Binance's previous problems, said that Binance had invested heavily in compliance and internal control, had employed approximately 1,500 compliance personnel, and did not have any outstanding issues with its application.
+Lynch, when asked about Binance's previous problems, said that Binance had invested heavily in compliance and internal control, had employed 1,500 compliance personnel, and did not have any outstanding issues relating to its application.

 Regulatory Concerns

-Binance's inability to obtain an EU license?before June 30 raises doubts about its future?in the EU.
-The EU's new crypto regulations will be tested to see if authorities can enforce what amounts to a complete ban.
+Binance's failure to obtain an EU license before the deadline of June 30 raises doubts about its future within the EU.
+The EU's new crypto regulations will be tested to see if authorities can enforce what amounts to a prohibition.

 The European Securities and Markets Authority (ESMA) said on Tuesday that crypto firms without a license must "take immediate measures to wind up their EU activities in a timely manner".